Voxer/voxer.io.api.docs/ios/v0.4/README.md

 1. Download the VoxerKit.framework
 2. Add the VoxerKit.framework to your Xcode project.
 3. Under your project "General -> Targets -> Frameworks, Libraries, and Embedded Content", make sure VoxerKit.framework is on the list and "Embed & Sign" is selected.
+4. Go to your project "Build Settings -> Enable Bitcode" and set it to NO.
-4. Add a script to strip the VoxerKit.framework simulator architecture.
+5. Add a script to strip the VoxerKit.framework simulator architecture.
 Go to your target's "Build Phases" and add a "New Run Script Phases".
 Add the following script:

 ```
 # Don't run this script if it's not a release configuration